 There are lots of risks to consider because:

-- they are completely new and untested; the short or long-term effects of their use aren't known
+- they are completely new and untested.
+The short or long-term effects of their use are unknown

 - users can never be sure of what they're taking, as new compounds and variations are constantly being made

-- you can't be sure that they don't contain an illegal ingredient
+- you cannot be sure that they don't contain an illegal ingredient

-- being legal doesn't make a drug safe
+- being legal does not make a drug safe

 - they can have serious effects on mental and emotional health